 Bio and CV

 I am currently an Assistant Professor of Health Policy and Management at the Columbia University Mailman School of Public Health.
-My research interests lie broadly in the fields of health economics, health policy, and behavioral economics.
-Most recently, I have focused on clinical decision making by emergency physicians and its impact on patient health outcomes and healthcare costs.
-I conduct my research using a variety of statistical methods primarily drawn from the fields of econometrics and machine learning.
+My research interests lie broadly in the fields of health economics and policy, behavioral economics and applied econometrics.
+I am particularly interested in leveraging large-scale administrative data, including electronic health records and health insurance claims, to explore clinical decision-making by health care providers and its impact on patient health outcomes.

 I received my PhD in public policy from Harvard University, where I focused on the fields of health and behavioral economics.
 Prior to beginning my doctoral studies, I was a Research Associate at the University of Chicago Crime Lab, and received a master's degree from the University of Chicago Harris School of Public Policy.
-A Los Angeles-area native, I obtained my undergraduate degree from UCLA in business-economics and history and subsequently worked for professional services firm Deloitte & Touche.
+A Los Angeles-area native, I obtained my undergraduate degree from UCLA in business-economics and history.

 A PDF of my most recent CV can be found here.